-The application of ethics to business should be a consideration for every leader, and something every organisation should address in its stated values.
+The application of ethics to business should be a consideration for any manager aiming to improve leadership and quality management, and something every organisation should address within its stated values.
 Quite often, however, it gets ‘hijacked’ by the idea of using it for PR, marketing and propaganda.

-So, what do we mean by ethics?
+So, what is an ethical company?
 The Collins English Dictionary defines it as “the philosophical study of the moral value of human conduct and of the rules and principles that ought to govern it.”
 Of course, business ethics comes down to the “human conduct” of the leaders who make decisions within organisations, and there are certain “rules and principles” these leaders should follow.

 1. Define what ethical dilemmas you face